Klopp defends his spending comments

 When Manchester United signed Paul Pogba in 2016, Klopp was critical and adamant he would "even do it differently if I could spend that money".

-After the signing of Alisson on Friday (NZST), Klopp's 2016 quotes resurfaced and were put to him in a news conference, drawing a fiery response.
+After the signing of Alisson on Friday (AEST), Klopp's 2016 quotes resurfaced and were put to him in a news conference, drawing a fiery response.

-"That's a problem, whatever b******t you say, no one will forget it," Klopp said on Sunday (NZST).
+"That's a problem, whatever b******t you say, no one will forget it," Klopp said on Sunday (AEST).

 "It's still kind of true.
 I couldn't have imagined the world could have changed. £100 million [for Pogba] was a crazy number, but since then the world changed.